jkurdys/new_voter_insights/README.md

 By confirming the assumptions of logistic regression, the coefficient values calculated by the model can confidently be attributed to the corresponding feature such that a change in the log odds of any feature can confidently be attributed to a log odds change in the target value.

 ## Logistic Regression Model of New Voter Registration
 Despite meeting the assumptions of logistic regression, the researcher always runs the risk that there is simply no connection between a model's features and targets.
-To verify whether the features were significant in predicting the target, I calculated the p-values for the entirety of the feature set and found that only two features carried any predictive value for the target.
+To verify whether the features were significant in predicting the target, I calculated the p-values for the entirety of the feature set and found that only two features carried any significance for the target.

 | Logit Regression Results |